 Shooting at unauthorized targets (cans, bottles, etc)

 Loaded firearms carried on or off the firing line.
-Active or Retired Law Enforcement Officers and CCW holders with current credentials may carry a concealed loaded firearm in a holster on or off the firing line.
+Active or Retired Law Enforcement Officers and LTC holders with current credentials may carry a concealed loaded firearm in a holster on or off the firing line.

-Any member demonstrating a lack of discipline, safe conduct, professionalism, or regard for fellow members, will be evaluated by the management for appropriate action.
+Any member demonstrating a lack of discipline, safe-conduct, professionalism, or regard for fellow members, will be evaluated by the management for appropriate action.

 1. Always Keep The Muzzle Pointed In A Safe Direction